Computing the quasipotential for highly dissipative and chaotic SDEs. An application to stochastic Lorenz'63: Results

-Looking at Fig. \ref{figSA}, we spot two possible transition mechanisms from the strange attractor to $C_{+}$.
+Fig. \ref{figSA} shows that the quasipotential level sets primarily grow along the edge of the strange attractor while remaining quite thin.
+This observation suggests two possible transition mechanisms from the strange attractor to $C_{+}$.
 The first one would start near the eye $Y_{+}$, climb up to $\gamma_{+}$, and then switch to spiraling toward $C_{+}$.
 The second one would involve sliding toward $\gamma_{+}$ from the neighborhood of the wing $W_{-}$ to a region lying between the eye and $\gamma_{+}$ and starting spiraling toward $\gamma_{+}$ and then toward $C_{+}$.
+Note that a MAP for the second mechanism at $\rho=24.08$ was found in \cite{zhou}.
 Coarsened versions of meshes generated for computing the quasipotential barriers for each of these transition mechanisms are displayed in Fig. \ref{fig24p4mq} (a) and (c) respectively.
 The ``eye" mesh in Fig. \ref{fig24p4mq}(a) is lying on the unstable loop-shaped manifold of $\gamma_{+}$ between the $\gamma_{+}$ and $Y_{+}$.
 Its size is $1501\times 6000$.
 The found quasipotential on $\gamma_{+}$ is 0.01543 (see Fig. \ref{fig24p4mq}(b)).
 The ``wing+eye" mesh in Fig. \ref{fig24p4mq}(c) is defined on the union of the following two manifolds.
 The wing manifold is defined by trajectories starting near the negative $x_3$-semiaxis and bounded by $W_{+}$ and a trajectory approaching $\gamma_{+}$.
 The second one is the loop-shaped unstable manifold of $\gamma_{+}$ located between $\gamma_{+}$ and $Y_{+}$.
 The total mesh size is $1501\times26001$ whose $1501\times6000$ piece covers the loop.
 The quasipotential computed on it is shown in Fig. \ref{fig24p4mq}(d).
 Its part corresponding to the loop, naturally, involves significantly smaller values than the one corresponding to the strip around the wing.
 The quasipotential value on $\gamma_{+}$ for this mesh is 0.01479 which is smaller than the one for the eye mesh.

 As we have mentioned above, the strange attractor has a finite width varying roughly from 0 to $10^{-2}$.
 This means that, in order to treat it as a union of four manifolds as shown in Fig. \ref{figSA} while considering the dynamics according to SDE \eqref{sde1}, the parameter $\epsilon$ should be chosen at least as large as $10^{-4}$.
 The discussed transition mechanisms from $A_L$ to $C_{\pm}$ are associated with close quasipotential barriers: the difference between them is about $5\cdot10^{-4}$.
 Therefore, in order to determine which transition mechanism is dominant for $\epsilon\sim10^{-4}$, one needs to compute the pre-exponential factors of the corresponding transition rates.
 Estimation of these prefactors is beyond the scope of the present work.
 We leave the development of numerical methods for their evaluation for the future.